Tayergo/picofetch-linux/Installation.md

+# Important info:
+This is a script for arch systems.
+The package count will not work without modification on non-arch distributions.
+You wouldn't have to majorly tweak it for it to work though.

-# All Dependancies
+## All Dependancies ##
 Terminal Image Viewer (TIV)
 Used to display the logo.

-# Install Picofetch
+## Install Picofetch ##
 * run "git clone https://github.com/XeonBionic/picofetch.githttps://github.com/XeonBionic/picofetch.git"
 * run "cd picofetch"
 * run "ls" to verify everything is there. you should see the installation and readme files, a shell script, and an image.
 ## You now have picofetch. ##

-# Run Picofetch
+## Run Picofetch ##
 All you need to do is run the .sh script, and it should display system info.
 (./basher.sh)